Donald Trump in the US system - origins, power, media and impact

 As a child and teenager, I grew up in a family of musicians.
 Both my parents are music teachers.
 My mother plays the flute, my father the piano.
 Music was not a decorative background in our home, but a natural part of everyday life.
 We practiced, taught, discussed, sometimes even wrestled.
 Sheet music was laid out on the piano, not in the cupboard.

 I played the piano myself, and later also the saxophone.
-And like so many people who go through classical training, I ended up with Johann Sebastian Bach at some point - more specifically the first prelude from the „Well-Tempered Clavier“.
+And like so many people who go through classical training, I ended up with Johann Sebastian Bach at some point - more specifically, the first prelude from the „Well-Tempered Clavier“.
 I can still play it.
-Maybe not flawlessly, I would have to practise again.
+Perhaps no longer flawlessly, I would have to practise again.
 But the structure of this piece is still with me today.
-This calm sequence of broken chords, the clear harmony, the self-evident order - even as a pupil you can sense that something important is happening here.
+This calm sequence of broken chords, the clear harmony, the self-evident order - even as a pupil, you can sense that something important is happening here.
 This portrait is dedicated to my mother on her 70th birthday, who made it possible for me to take piano lessons at that time.

 Read more